archetype-themes/plugin-theme-component/docs/Contributing.md

 ### Errors

-Contains custom Internal Errors used within Archie
+Contains custom Internal Errors used within the CLI

 ### Generators